 K11 Kyoto Station

 Kyoto’s gateway, this is the major transportation hub in Kyoto.
 Exit here for Kyoto Bus Station, Kyoto Tower, Higashi Hongan-ji Temple, and the Hotel Granvia.
-The area around Kyoto Station is also a thriving shopping district with Isetan Department Store, Kyoto Yodobashi and Bic Camera among the major stores in the vicinity.
+The area around Kyoto Station is also a thriving shopping district with Isetan Department Store, Kyoto Yodobashi and other large retail stores in the vicinity.

-Passengers here can transfer to JR West for lines to Osaka, Kobe, Nara and Arashiyma, to the Kintetsu Kyoto Line for Nara and to the Tokaido Shinakansen for Osaka, Nagoya and Tokyo.
+Passengers here can transfer to JR West for lines to Osaka, Kobe, Nara and Arashiyama, to the Kintetsu Kyoto Line for Nara and to the Tokaido Shinkansen for Osaka, Nagoya and Tokyo.

 K15 Takeda Station

 This is the southernmost station on the Karasuma Line.
-Passengers here can transfer to the Kintetsu Kyoto Line for access to Nara.
+Passengers here can transfer to the Kintetsu Kyoto Line for access to Nara, and some subway trains continue onto the Kintetsu Line without a transfer.

 Information on the subway and buses is available by Kyoto Station’s subway entrance